Juan Ramon Fernandez (gangster): The Rizzuto crime family

-A police report described Fernández as a "mobland supervisor" and as "the classic example of an enforcer used by La Costa nostra".
-Another police report described Fernández as "a mobile-type drug supplier; i.e he operates from his vehicle and is constantly on the move, using cellphones and pages to stay in contact with his customers".
+A police report described Fernández as a "mobland supervisor" and as "the classic example of an enforcer used by La Costa Nostra".
+Another police report described Fernández as "a mobile-type drug supplier; i.e. he operates from his vehicle and is constantly on the move, using cellphones and pagers to stay in contact with his customers".
 Fernández took his orders directly from Raynald Desjardins, the French-Canadian lieutenant of Rizzuto.
 Fernández ultimately graduated up to be allowed to speak to Rizzuto himself and was seen several times with Rizzuto in public, always being careful to walk two steps behind his boss to show him respect.
 Fernández was arrested after the police found in the trunk of his Jaguar automobile three kilograms of cocaine along with $32,000 in cash.
 Fernández was sentenced to 42 months in prison and served his sentence at the Archambault Penitentiary.
-On 10 April 1992, he married a French-Canadian woman at the prison chapel with the guests of honor being Raynauld Desjardins, his brother Jacques Desjardins, and their wives.
+On 10 April 1992, he married a French-Canadian woman at the prison chapel with the guests of honor being Raynald Desjardins, his brother Jacques Desjardins, and their wives.
 During his time at Archambault, Fernández was usually seen with the Hells Angels Patrick Guernier and William McAllister of the West End Gang.
 Fernández was allowed out on day parole, and he usually visited Raynald Desjardins and Vito Rizzuto at their mansions on Gouin Boulevard West.
 One policeman recalled "we had to bang our fists and put a stop to the day paroles" as Fernández was violating his parole conditions by associating with men with criminal records.
 Angry at being denied day parole, Fernández went on a rampage of violence and smashed his personal computer he was allowed to keep in his cell.
 An attempt to have him transferred to the Leclerc Institution was refused after the prison guards union argued that he was too violent.
 Instead, Fernández was sent to the maximum security Donnacona Institution outside of Quebec City.